 Ever since the New Deal and World War II expanded the scope and bureaucracy of the federal government, there had been calls to reorganize it.
 As early as 1948, the Hoover Commission (named after former president Herbert Hoover who led it) recommended putting all natural resource and pollution functions in the Department of Interior.
 Similar suggestions followed from other commissions that convened to consider how best to organize executive branch agencies.
 But for decades, there was little Congressional or public support for such a rearrangement.

 The strong public interest in the environment in the 1960s changed that.
-The public and many members of Congress saw the need for the federal government to take a comprehensive approach to the “environment” – meaning both But while public concern about the environment spurred the federal government to act, the debate about what this action would look like largely took place out of sight.
+The public and many members of Congress saw the need for the federal government to take a comprehensive approach to the “environment” – meaning both human environmental health and ecological health.
+But while public concern about the environment spurred the federal government to act, the debate about what this action would look like largely took place out of sight.

 Nixon favored the creation of one department that combined all natural resource and pollution functions – just like the earlier Hoover Commission.
 He directed the Ash Council to draw up plans for such a department.
 But the Ash Council staff who were charged with hammering out the plans came to a different conclusion: They believed that the goal of natural resource development would trump environmental protection if these two functions were combined in the same agency.
 (By “environmental” they meant things related to both human public health and to ecological health.
 Pollution, their main focus, could damage both).
 As a result, they recommended an independent environmental protection agency.